PopnPrimp/popgym/safespace.md

 layout: page
 ---

-Pop Gym works to create Saf(er) spaces through out workshops and classes.
+Pop Gym works to create Saf(er) Spaces through out workshops and classes.
 Though we do not have a permanenent space at the moment, we acknowledge how various forms of oppression (based upon idendities including but not limited to ability, activist experience, age, cultural background, education, ethnicity, gender, immigration status, language, nationality, physical appearance, race, religion, self-expression, sexual orientation,